-- Due to the favorable geographic conditions, India has a huge advantage in harnessing the power of hydrogen and producing hydrogen.
+- Due to the favourable geographic conditions, India has a huge advantage in harnessing the power of hydrogen and producing hydrogen.

 - The demand for hydrogen in India is at around 6 metric tonnes per year, mainly from industry sectors.

 - The demand for hydrogen is expected to rise by at least 5-fold by 2050.
-This means by 2050 the demand for hydrogen will be around 28 MT due to cost reduction, advancements in technology, and initiatives to reduce carbon footprint.
+This means by 2050, the demand for hydrogen will be around 28 MT due to cost reduction, technological advancements, and initiatives to reduce carbon footprint.

 - Production of green hydrogen in India can become cost-effective in the future while will ensure self-sufficiency and energy security.

-- The government has scaled up the gas pipeline infrastructure, and also introduced reforms for the power grid and smart grids.
+- The government has scaled up the gas pipeline infrastructure and introduced reforms for the power grid and smart grids.
 These steps would definitely integrate renewable energy.

 Challenges in National Hydrogen Mission